 This is the first out of four articles in a blog series where we’ll explore all there is to know about soundtracks for B2B videos, including best practices, and explicit tips.
 I'll showcase companies that are doing it right and highlight different soundtracking approaches for each video category.

-Best of all is I'll give continuous music suggestions for you to explore similar soundtracks from Epidemic Sound’s library.
+Best of all is I'll give continuous music suggestions for you to explore similar royalty-free soundtracks from Epidemic Sound’s library.
 Without further ado, let’s jump right into our first B2B video category: Explainers.

 B2B’s heavy hitter: explainer videos